Service animals are allowed in Denali National Park.

 .
 For information on animals that do not qualify as service animals, please see our information on pets in the park

-Anywhere that you wish to go, your service animal may go, too.
+With one exception, anywhere that you wish to go in Denali, your service animal may go, too.
 There are some unique aspects of visiting this remote wilderness to keep in mind, however.

-- Water: Potable water is available at the Wilderness Access Center, the Denali Visitor Center (and surrounding facilities), the Eielson Visitor Center, and four park campgrounds - Riley Creek, Savage River, Teklanika River and Wonder Lake.
+Potable water is available at the Denali Bus Depot, the Denali Visitor Center (and surrounding facilities), the Eielson Visitor Center, and four park campgrounds - Riley Creek, Savage River, Teklanika River and Wonder Lake.
 While there are innumerable natural water sources (ponds, creeks, rivers, etc) throughout the park, be aware that water-born diseases like giardia could be present.

 Park trails are generally surfaced with compacted gravel or a mix of native soils and rocks - more detailed descriptions can be found on our mobility and physical accessibility page.

 Transportation throughout most of Denali is via commercial bus.
 If your service animal is large, please let the bus concessioner know in advance so that they can ensure there is plenty of space for your service animal along with your party.